mdaffin/disconnected.systems/site/blog/custom-rpi-image-with-github-travis/README.md

 - raspberry-pi
 - github
 - travis
-title: Customising Raspberry Pi Images with Github and Travis
 ---

+# Customising Raspberry Pi Images with Github and Travis

 Over the coming months I am goring to be building upon my [raspberry pi rover](/blog/pi-zero-w-rover-setup) and over this